-Each major will select on area of concentration from the following list for successful completion of the major in consultation with a faculty advisor.
+Each major will select an area of concentration from the following list for successful completion of the major in consultation with a faculty advisor.
 Freshmen are required to select the area of concentration by completion of second semester and transfer students are required to select the area of concentration by completion of first semester of enrollment.

-European/Classical United States Applied History with New Media
+European/Classical United States Public History